Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SenderReceiverInterface or a
 NvDataInterface.

-#@SECTION: 0..1 aggr The ParameterDataPrototype used in this role,
+0..1 aggr The ParameterDataPrototype used in this role,

 e.g.